IgniteUI/igniteui-docfx/en/components/themes/misc/angular-material-theming.md

 );
 ```

-Then, the typography config have to be passed either to the `mat-core` mixin:
+Then, the typography config has to be passed either to the `mat-core` mixin:

 ```scss
 ::ng-deep {